 Update June 2016 – My family visited the Imagination Station at the Museum of the Highwood and all three of the kids (18 months, 4 and 7 years) loved it.
-There are some small changes since the original review (below) but despite the flood the children’s area is essentially the same.
+There are some small changes since the original review but the children’s area is essentially the same.

 Original post (April 2013)

 Thanks to Cielia for this guest review!

 Location: High River, AB http://www.museumofthehighwood.com/

 Your child’s review (3 years old): “What did you like the best?”
 “The Horses!”
 (The old fashioned toy kind, on a stick)

 Parking: plenty of small town style angle parking

 Food Services: The Whistle Stop Cafe, an authentic retired railway dining car situated just outside of the Museum

 Age Range: 0 – 13